BuzSaliji/T3A2-A/README.md

 - Why: To reflect changes in court availability due to maintenance or events and to accommodate special booking requests.

 **Mandy**
-- What: Rachel wants to make a special booking request for a series of courts for a local tournament.
+- What: Mandy wants to make a special booking request for a series of courts for a local tournament.
 - Why: To ensure the tournament can be accommodated on the desired dates.

 ---